DemirCnq/Key-Deobfuscator/README.md

 ---

 ## Conclusion
-These methods provide a systematic way to extract and deobfuscate the `PapperKey` from Brawl Stars binaries.
+These methods provide a systematic way to extract and deobfuscate the `PepperKey` from Brawl Stars binaries.
 As always, ensure you use this information responsibly.

 If Supercell updates their security mechanisms, these methods may become obsolete.